CivicTechTO/ttc_subway_times/README.md

 We use this library for speed of polling the TTC's API by making the requests asynchronous.
 Installation was... fine in Ubuntu 16.04 and OSX, had some hiccoughs in Debian/Raspbian.
 Stay tuned.

 ### Database setup
-The database engine used to store the data is PostgreSQL, Instructions to obtain the latest and greatest version is here.
-After setting up your database, you can run the contents of create_tables.sql in a pgAdmin query window (or run it as a sql query).
+The database engine used to store the data is PostgreSQL, Instructions to obtain the latest and greatest version are [here](https://www.postgresql.org/).
+After setting up your database, you can run the contents of `create_tables.sql` in a pgAdmin query window (or run it as a sql query).

 You will also need to edit `db.cfg`
 ```ini